-From descendents of enslaved Africans who established NYC’s first Black settlement ("Land of the Blacks”) during the 17th century, to the Great Migration and growing communities of immigrants from the Caribbean and continental Africa, Black history in NYC coincides with the history of the city itself.
+From descendents of enslaved Africans who established New York City’s first Black settlement ("Land of the Blacks”) during the 17th century, to the Great Migration and growing communities of immigrants from the Caribbean and continental Africa, Black history in New York City coincides with the history of the city itself.

-Near the Jacob Javits Federal Building on Broadway and Reade lies the remains of over 10,000 enslaved and free Africans unearthed in 1991 during building construction.
-In the 1620s, the Dutch introduced slavery to New Amsterdam (now NYC) and Africans were interred separately on the outskirts of the city, from Dutch colonial era through the British takeover in the 1660s.
+Near the Jacob Javits Federal Building on Broadway and Reade lies the remains of nearly 15,000 enslaved and free Africans unearthed in 1991 during building construction.
+In the 1620s, the Dutch introduced slavery to New Amsterdam (now New York City) and Africans were interred separately on the outskirts of the city, from Dutch colonial era through the British takeover in 1664.
 The burial ground closed in 1794 with the expansion of the city northwards.
 This five-acre public space is now a National Historic Landmark stretching from Foley Park to City Hall Park, with a granite sculpture memorializing the Middle Passage of Africans to the New World.

 Born in 1848 to parents who were fugitive enslaved people, Lewis H. Latimer served in the Union Navy during the Civil War.
 He was gifted with engineering abilities and worked for the United States Electric Light Company where in 1879, he patented improvements to the incandescent lighting system that would ultimately be used around the world.
 The self-taught inventor who was gifted in art and poetry also worked under Alexander Graham Bell and for Thomas Edison as chief engineer.
 Latimer lived in this home until his passing in 1928.
 In 1988, the landmarked home was moved to its present location to avoid demolition.
 Currently, the Lewis H. Latimer House is a cultural institution offering educational programs in science, art, poetry, and is dedicated to innovators of color who have contributed inventions to American life.